Diana, Princess

 the deaths of Diana, Dodi Fayed and their driver Henri Paul.

-be resigned to a public hearing.
-In April, 2002, France's highest
+is understood to be resigned to a public hearing.
+In April, 2002,

-court put a final end to its investigation into Diana's death.
+France's highest court put a final end to its investigation into

-The Court of Cassation upheld the dismissal by the investigator
+Diana's death.
+The Court of Cassation upheld the dismissal by

-of manslaughter charges against nine photographers and a press
+the investigator of manslaughter charges against nine photographers

-motorcyclist who were in pursuit of the Mercedes as it entered
+and a press motorcyclist who were in pursuit of the Mercedes as

 Thursday April 4, 07:00 PM